By Roger Peace and Jeremy Kuzmarov

 An avid reader of history, Kennedy has been greatly impressed by Barbara Tuchman’s The Guns of August, which he often quoted as evidence that the generals are inclined to have a single solution in a crisis and thus tie the hands of the political leaders by leaving them with the choice between doing nothing and accepting an inflexible war plan.
 As he read Tuchman’s book, it was the rigidity of the mobilization plans both of the Triple Alliance and of the Triple Entente which made it impossible for the diplomats to avert a world war in 1914.24

 While Barbara Tuchman focused on the myopia and missteps of policy elites, Princeton University historian Arno Mayer approached the war through a broader lens of class conflict, intimating that the war was an attempt by the upper classes to sustain their positions and direct the bottom majority towards its goals.
 His 1981 book, The Persistence of the Old Regime, draws on Lenin’s thesis to argue that the Great War reflected a counter-revolutionary drive by European elites to suspend the process of democratization and halt the rise of the masses.
 Dedicating his book to the radical philosopher Herbert Marcuse, Mayer insists that “the cult of war was an elite not a plebeian affair because there was no spontaneous claim for war among the presumably aggressive and bloodthirsty masses.”
 He adds that “Darwinian and Nietzschean thought became immensely meaningful and valuable to the elites engaged in reaffirming their dominance.”
 Influenced by Mayer, Jacques Pauwels’ book, The Great Class War, 1914-1918 (2016), argues that the war was a part of a “merciless imperialist struggle over sources of raw materials and markets,” one of whose main outcomes, ironically, was to produce “precisely the kind of revolution in Russia it was designed to prevent.”25

-All in all, over the last half century, the mainstay of research on the origins of the Great War has centered on understanding the complex forces underpinning it, although the debate over war guilt has continued.
+All in all, over the last half century, the mainstay of research on the origins of the Great War has centered on understanding the complex forces underpinning it, although the debate over war guilt has not entirely ended.
 According to the historian Gordon Martel, in his 2017 study, Origins of the First World War